cptn3m012/BlogKulinarnyMobileApp-client/README.md

 # BlogKulinarnyMobileApp Client

 ## Overview
-This project is a mobile application composed of a client application written in Java and a server responsible for transmitting records from a database, developed in Python([BlogKulinarnyMobileApp-server](https://github.com/cptn3m012/BlogKulinarnyMobileApp-server)).
-The application is designed to cater to three main user roles: Administrator, Registered User, and Guest (unregistered user).
+This project is a mobile application composed of a client application written in Java and a server responsible for transmitting records from a database, developed in Python, which can be found at [BlogKulinaryMobileApp-server](https://github.com/cptn3m012/BlogKulinarnyMobileApp-server).
+The application was designed with three main user roles in mind:: Administrator, Registered User, and Guest (unregistered user).
 It primarily focuses on browsing and managing culinary recipes, offering a user-friendly interface packed with a range of functionalities.
-The mobile application was developed based on the website, whose source code is available at ([BlogKulinary](https://github.com/Desi451/BlogKulinarny)).
+The mobile application was developed based on the website, whose source code is available at [BlogKulinary](https://github.com/Desi451/BlogKulinarny).
 Both the website and the mobile app use the same database.

 ## Features